 Bruce Wayne’s internal conflict is the emotional core of The Dark Knight Rises.
 Here, the Nolan Brothers frame Alfred against Bruce to externalize that conflict.
 In no way are Alfred and Bruce really at odds with each other.
 It’s really that Bruce is at odds with himself and Alfred hates to see him that way.

-These scenes take place within the first third of The Dark Knight Rises script and expertly establish plot, and set up conflict resolution at the end of the story.
+These scenes take place within the first third of The Dark Knight Rises script and expertly sets the plot in motion and sets up the thematic conflict to be resolved by the end.

 The Dark Knight Rises Quotes and World Building